-- a.
+- 1. An abandoned sign is any sign, including support frames, where either: - a.
+The sign is no longer used by the property or sign owner, in which case discontinuance of sign use may be shown by expiration or revocation of a business license for the business located on the property, or cessation of use of the property where the sign is located for the use or purpose associated with the sign; or - b.
+The sign has been damaged, and repairs and restoration have not been started within 45 days of the date the sign was damaged, or, once started, are not diligently pursued to completion. - 2.
+Temporary signs shall be considered abandoned if the associated permit has expired or if the sign fails to meet the maintenance requirements of this article. - 3.
+An abandoned sign is prohibited and shall be removed by the owner of the sign or owner of the premises. - 4.
 Abandoned permanent signs shall be removed or the advertising copy shall be painted or coated out.
-If the property owner or tenant fails to do so within 60 days after written notice from the Code Enforcement Officer of a determination of abandonment, the Code Enforcement Officer shall cause the sign to be removed or painted out and any expense incident thereto shall be paid by the owner or tenant.
-4. All abandoned signs must be completely removed (including face, frame, structure, and any related components) within 180 days of the date of abandonment or business closure.
-5. When a sign becomes an abandoned sign due to demolition or destruction of the structure in which the business was located, the sign structure shall be removed at the same time as the demolition of the structure, or within 45 days of a determination of abandonment by the Code Enforcement Specialist.
-6. Where a successor to a business agrees in writing, prior to the demolition of the structure or as part of a determination of abandonment, to bring any sign into compliance with this chapter and to maintain the sign as provided in this chapter, the removal requirement shall not apply.
+If the property owner or tenant fails to do so within 60 days after written notice from the Code Enforcement Officer of a determination of abandonment, the Code Enforcement Officer shall cause the sign to be removed or painted out and any expense incident thereto shall be paid by the owner or tenant. - 5.
+All abandoned signs must be completely removed (including face, frame, structure, and any related components) within 180 days of the date of abandonment or business closure. - 6.
+When a sign becomes an abandoned sign due to demolition or destruction of the structure in which the business was located, the sign structure shall be removed at the same time as the demolition of the structure, or within 45 days of a determination of abandonment by the Code Enforcement Specialist. - 7.
+Where a successor to a business agrees in writing, prior to the demolition of the structure or as part of a determination of abandonment, to bring any sign into compliance with this chapter and to maintain the sign as provided in this chapter, the removal requirement shall not apply.
 The sign structure shall be brought into compliance prior to the issuance of a certificate of occupancy for use of any part of the associated structure or business